OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

 Ensure that the following prerequisites are met before provisioning a nested Kubernetes cluster:

-1. Ensure that you have an operational TF-OpenStack cluster based on Tungsten Fabric Release 19<xx>..
+1. Ensure that you have an operational OpenSDN-OpenStack cluster based on OpenSDN Release 19<xx>..

-2. Ensure that you have an operational Kubernetes v1.12.9 cluster on virtual machines created on an TF-OpenStack cluster.
+2. Ensure that you have an operational Kubernetes v1.12.9 cluster on virtual machines created on an OpenSDN-OpenStack cluster.

 3. Update the ``/etc/hosts`` file on the Kubernetes primary node with entries for each node of the cluster.